IMG_5248.png

 Teaching Philosophy

-In addition to being a teacher, I’m also a lifelong creative and professional artist.
+In addition to being a teacher, I’m also a lifelong learner and professional artist.
 I believe this unique skill set can be leveraged to build lessons that foster exploration and curiosity in my students.
-I strive to construct curriculum that builds confidence and reduces frustration by identifying individual strengths and going the extra mile to provide students with what they need to be successful.
+I strive to construct a curriculum that builds confidence and reduces frustration by identifying individual strengths and going the extra mile to provide students with what they need to be successful.

 • resume

-• philo
+• philosophy

 • home